Handwriting Recognition

 Offline Recognition

 Offline handwriting recognition processes static images of handwritten text, typically from scanned documents or photographs.
 This approach faces greater complexity due to varying handwriting styles and the absence of temporal stroke information.
+The challenge intensifies with document quality variations such as fading ink, paper stains, and uneven lighting from photographed documents.

-Modern Deep Learning Methods: - Convolutional neural networks for visual feature extraction - Transformer architectures with attention mechanisms - Vision-language models that understand context and layout simultaneously
+- Vision-language models that understand context and layout simultaneously

 Online Recognition

 Online recognition captures pen movements in real-time through digitizers or touch-enabled devices, providing additional temporal and pressure information that simplifies the recognition task.
 This approach enables real-time feedback and higher accuracy due to stroke order and timing data.
+Devices like Apple Pencil, Wacom tablets, and touchscreen-enabled mobile devices generate coordinate sequences that record not only position but also pressure, tilt angle, and velocity.

 Training Data and Performance Benchmarks